 7. Florida First Generation Matching Grant

-Under Statue 1009.701, the Florida Department of Education (FDOE) funds the First Generation Matching Grant (FGMG) to fulfill unmet need for students whose parents haven’t earned a baccalaureate degree.
-First-time freshmen must be U.S. citizens or eligible nationals, graduate from Florida high schools, be accepted at one of the “Sunshine State’s” 11 public state of 28 public community colleges, enroll in 6+ credits each semester, and not be in loan default.
+Under Statute 1009.701, the Florida Department of Education funds the First Generation Matching Grant to fulfill unmet need for students whose parents haven’t earned a baccalaureate degree.
+First-time freshmen must be U.S. citizens or eligible nationals.
+They must have graduated (or be graduating) from Florida high schools.
+They must be accepted at one of Florida’s 11 public state or 28 public community colleges.
+They also must enroll in 6+ credits each semester.
+Applicants cannot be in loan default.

 Contact